-Lying

-Withholding information or giving false information.

-Misrepresentation

-Misrepresentation of oneself, or an organization, to be an agent of the University.

-Forgery

-Forgery, alteration or misuse of campus documents, records, or identification, or knowingly furnishing false information to University officials.

-Unauthorized Use

-Unauthorized entry into, unauthorized use of, or misuse of property in the possession of, or owned by, the University or a member of the University community.

-Vandalism

-Unauthorized alteration of property from its original condition, placement and/or presentation, including graffiti, paint, alteration to landscaping, etc.

-Theft

-Attempted or actual theft of and/or damage to property of the University or property of a member of the University community or other public or private property.

-Failure to Evacuate

-Failure to evacuate a campus building immediately upon the sound of an alarm, or failure to follow specific prescribed procedures, including the on-site directives of a campus representative.

-Breaching Security Systems

-The University is not and will not be responsible for any damage, injury, or other harm of any nature whatsoever to any person or to the property of any person who deliberately disables, circumvents, compromises, or otherwise interferes with any of the University's security systems, equipment, protocols, policies, or any other security measures of any kind.
+- Lying: Withholding information or giving false information. - Misrepresentation: Misrepresentation of oneself, or an organization, to be an agent of the University. - Forgery: Forgery, alteration or misuse of campus documents, records, or identification, or knowingly furnishing false information to University officials. - Unauthorized Use: Unauthorized entry into, unauthorized use of, or misuse of property in the possession of, or owned by, the University or a member of the University community. - Vandalism: Unauthorized alteration of property from its original condition, placement and/or presentation, including graffiti, paint, alteration to landscaping, etc. - Theft: Attempted or actual theft of and/or damage to property of the University or property of a member of the University community or other public or private property. - Failure to Evacuate: Failure to evacuate a campus building immediately upon the sound of an alarm, or failure to follow specific prescribed procedures, including the on-site directives of a campus representative. - Breaching Security Systems: The University is not and will not be responsible for any damage, injury, or other harm of any nature whatsoever to any person or to the property of any person who deliberately disables, circumvents, compromises, or otherwise interferes with any of the University's security systems, equipment, protocols, policies, or any other security measures of any kind.
+Students who disable, compromise, or circumvent university security systems and policies are accepting responsibility for any damages that may result.

+Knowing Presence

+A "knowing presence contribution" is defined as: behaviors, active or passive, which fail to confront or correct the misconduct of fellow community members.
+Students who choose to remain in the vicinity when one or more violations are occurring are choosing to accept the consequences of that decision.
+Anyone who creates an opportunity or encourages another person to violate regulations may be deemed as responsible as the actual perpetrator and may be subject to the same sanctions.